John Coakley Lettsom

-John Coakley Lettsom (1744 – 1 November 1815, also Lettsome) was an English physician and philanthropist born on Little Jost Van Dyke in the British Virgin Islands into an early Quaker settlement.
+John Coakley Lettsom FRS (1744 – 1 November 1815) was a British physician and philanthropist born on Little Jost Van Dyke in the British Virgin Islands in a Quaker settlement.
 The son of a West Indian planter and an Irish mother, he grew up to be an abolitionist.
 He founded the Medical Society of London in 1773, convinced that a combined membership of physicians, surgeons and apothecaries would prove productive.
 As the oldest such in the United Kingdom, it is housed in London's medical community at Lettsome House, Chandos Street, near Cavendish Square.
 Lettsom was its mainstay, as founder, president (1775–1776, 1784–1785, 1808–1811 and 1813–1815) and benefactor.

 Life

 John Coakley Lettsom was born into the Quaker community on the island of Little Jost Van Dyke in the British Virgin Islands, in 1744.
 John and his brother were the sole survivors of seven sets of male twins, sons of Edward and Mary Lettsom.
 John alone was sent to England at the age of six to be educated.

 At school in Lancashire the antics of the young Lettsom attracted the attention of the Quaker preacher Samuel Fothergill, who introduced his protégé to his brother, the London physician, Dr John Fothergill.
 Having completed an apprenticeship to a Yorkshire apothecary, Lettsom came to London in 1766 and through the influence of Dr Fothergill commenced his medical training at St Thomas' Hospital.
 His studies were interrupted by the death of his father, prompting his return to Tortola in the British Virgin Islands, where he freed the slaves he had inherited and provided medical care for the local population.
 As the only doctor in the islands at that time, he was able to earn a considerable sum, his diligence and industry enabling him to resume his studies in Europe.
 John Coakley Lettsom matriculated at the Leyden University in the Netherlands on 8 June 1769, and received his Medical Doctor degree there on 20 June 1769.
 His thesis concerns the natural history of the tea-tree.

 Lettsom became a close friend of Benjamin Franklin and William Thornton.
+A fellow founder of the Medical Society of London was Joseph Hooper, who largely forgotten today, was also a founder of the Society for Effecting the Abolition of the Slave Trade.
+It was Joseph Hooper who brought Lettsom's children into the world.